Mount Vinson Gear List

 First thing in the morning, we weigh and then turn in our sled duffels to the flight operator.
 If weather is good, we’re reunited with our gear the next day in Antarctica (“on the ice”, we say).
 If weather is bad, it is possible our flight to the ice will be delayed.
 This can mean hours of delay, or can mean days of delay.
 It is not possible to recover our duffels during this time, so pack carefully!

-In our street clothes, we also attend a logistics briefing with the other teams flying in the Ilyushin, explore Punta Arenas a bit, and enjoy a final night in civilization.
+In our street clothes, we also attend a logistics briefing with the other teams flying to Union Glacier, explore Punta Arenas a bit, and enjoy a final night in civilization.

 Stage 4 – Flight to Union Glacier (UG)

 After turning over our small duffels to hotel storage and settling up for our rooms, we head to the airport and board the plane to Antarctica.
-We’re dressed for the cold, as the Ilyushin cabin is unheated, wearing: expedition boots, baselayers, softshell pants, and glacier glasses.
-We carry with us our Ilyushin Carry-On pack with absolute essentials, and typically sling our expediton parkas over our shoulders.
-It’s important to pack a hat, goggles, and warm handwear in your carry-on in case a storm is brewing on arrival.
+We’re dressed for the cold when we get off the plane, wearing: expedition boots/waterproof snow boots, baselayers, softshell pants, and glacier glasses.
+We carry with us our small daypack with absolute essentials, and typically sling our expedition parkas over our shoulders.
+It’s important to pack a hat, goggles, and warm handwear in this daypack in case a storm is brewing on arrival.

 Stage 5 – Hop to Vinson Base Camp (VBC)